Dave Lewis (businessman): Board positions

 In October 2021, Lewis was appointed as the UK Government's new supply chain advisor and co-chair of the Supply Chain Advisory Group.

 In November 2021, he joined PepsiCo's Board of Directors.

 In December 2021, he was announced as the chairman of GlaxoSmithKline's consumer healthcare business, effective from January 2022.

+Diageo

+In November 2025, Lewis was announced as the chief executive of Diageo, starting from 1 January 2026.

 Personal life

-Lewis is divorced from his first wife, with whom he has two daughters, and is married to Helena.
+Lewis is divorced from his first wife, with whom he has two daughters.
+He is now married to Helena Wayth.
 They live in Richmond, London.

 In interviews he has stated that he likes to stay physically active and particularly enjoys running.
 He believes and has stated that: "Improving the health and vitality of our people is an essential requirement".
 In 2008, he participated in the London Marathon sponsored by Flora, one of Unilever’s brands.

 His other hobbies include photography, cooking, and playing golf and racket sports.
 In an interview for the London Evening Standard he revealed that being surrounded by the river and the park in Richmond, where he currently lives, encourages him to stay physically active.